Zdristi/fetfinder/README.md

 ## Moderation System

-FetFinder includes a comprehensive moderation system:
+FetDate includes a comprehensive moderation system:

 ### Admin Panel
 - Accessible only to admin users